Lecturer Pool – Sutardja Center for Entrepreneurship & Technology – College of Engineering

 UC Berkeley’s SCET is the premier institution for the study and practice of entrepreneurship and technology innovation.
 SCET’s mission is to empower innovators to positively change the world and believe mindsets and behaviors matter, diversity adds value, and innovators should be responsible for what they create.
 Since 2005, SCET has created the foundation of Berkeley’s entrepreneurship ecosystem and is known for developing the Berkeley Method, an internationally recognized approach to teaching technology entrepreneurship to undergraduate students, innovation to graduate students, and technology firm leadership to executives and professionals.
 SCET is where aspiring entrepreneurs and innovators take a deep dive into the world of entrepreneurship and technology innovation.
 SCET courses offer students the opportunity to learn from experts in their fields, as well as their classmates, and address real-world problems through hands-on group projects.
 Students have the chance to build networks, learn how to start and grow their own start up, and strengthen transferrable skills in areas such as leadership, teamwork, and communication.
 The mindsets and skills introduced in SCET classes prepare students to become innovative leaders in their industry, jobs or ventures regardless of the field.

 SCET hires a number of qualified professionals and academics to hold temporary, part-time lecturer appointments to lend variety and subject matter expertise to our core topics.
-The topics in our Fall, Spring and Summer curriculum may include but are not limited to: Technology Firm Leadership, Technology Entrepreneurship, Social/Sustainable Entrepreneurship, Product Management, Data Science, and other topics in entrepreneurship and technology innovation.
-Challenge and Project-based courses may include, but are not limited to, topics such as Alternative Meat, Blockchain, 5G/Mobile, Artificial Intelligence and other emerging technologies and industries.
+The topics in our Fall, Spring and Summer curriculum may include but are not limited to: Applied Data Science with Venture Applications, Technology Firm Leadership, Product Management, Technology Entrepreneurship, the Berkeley Method of Entrepreneurship, and other advanced topics and challenge labs in entrepreneurship, innovation, and technology including, but not limited to, environmental sustainability, plant based foods, blockchain, 5G/mobile, artificial intelligence, and other emerging technologies and industries.